varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 included file only applies to that file and any files it includes - unless these set their own VCL syntax version.

-The version of Varnish this file belongs to supports syntax 4.0 only.
+The version of Varnish this file belongs to supports syntax 4.0 and 4.1.

 EXAMPLES